Meister Eckhart Divinity School

 2. Lectio Divina

-Divine Reading is an original Benedictine practice of scriptural reading, i.e. meditation and prayer intended to promote communion with God and to increase the knowledge of the divine.
-It does not treat Holy Scriptures (Bible) as texts to only be intellectually studied, but rather as the Living Word pointing to God.
+Divine Reading, originally a Benedictine practice of scriptural reading, is meditation and prayer intended to promote communion with God and to increase the knowledge of the divine.
+It does not treat Sacred Scriptures as texts to only be intellectually studied, but rather as the Living Word pointing to God.
 Lectio Divina has four separate steps: reading, meditation, prayer and contemplation.
 First, the student reads the Scriptural text or book.
 Then its meaning is reflected.
 This is followed by prayer and contemplation on the sacred text.
-The focus of Lectio Divina is not a theological analysis of biblical passages but viewing them with Christ as the key to their meaning.
+The focus of Lectio Divina is not a theological analysis of passages, sentences or words but viewing them with Christ as the key to their meaning.

 3. Mystical Theology